matthew-davis/bliss-keyboard/README.md

 SEPTEMBER

 * Keyboard
-  * Given a list of character keys write them to the keyboard
-  * Write characters to the keyboard keys instead of their keys
-  * Add the POS colours to the keys

   * Aiming to group 35 base character shapes to a home-menu
   * Each home-menu character then relating to 35 characters in a sub-menu
   * Each sub-menu character then has a diacritic-menu